naturalis/naturalis-galaxy-tutorials/README.md

 The output table will look like this.
 This file will be named "Trimmed Zip otu table".
 ![OTU output table one](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/OTUTableOne.PNG)
 Along with the OTU table.
-A sequence file has been generated name "Trimmed Zip sequence".
+A sequence file has been generated named "Trimmed Zip sequence".
 The third file "Trimmed Zip log" will not be used in this tutorial.

 ### Step 7:
 Identifying OTUs.
-A
+The newly generated file named "Trimmed Zip seqeunce" can be used to identify...